microshare/microshare.github.io/docs/2/technical/quick-start/data-integration.md

 ### B) Azure Event Hub Integration

-Event Hubs is a fully managed, simple, secure and scalable real-time data ingest service.
+Event Hubs is a fully managed, simple, secure and scalable real-time data ingestion service.
 Broadcast millions of events per second from any source to create dynamic data pipelines and instantly address business challenges.
-With Microshare® you can simply inject your data into the Event Hub and integrate it with other tools you may already have in place.
+With Microshare®, you can simply inject your data into the Event Hub and integrate it with other tools you may already have in place.
 ##### > [Azure Event Hub Integration](/docs/2/technical/extra-information/azure-event-hub-integration/)

 <br>